 plain unsweetened almond milk, as needed

 In a medium bowl, mix together peanut butter and softened margarine.
 Slowly add in confectioners’ sugar until desired consistency is reached – it should be nice and thick.
-If you accidentally make it too thick, add almond – 1 tsp at a time – until desired consistency is reached.
+If you accidentally make it too thick, add almond milk – 1 tsp at a time – until desired consistency is reached.

 To Assemble Cake